jjvanzon/JJs-Reference-Architecture/Code Style.md

 ### Introduction

-This article lists trivial coding style preferenced, that might be followed in certain projects.
+This article lists coding style preferenced, that might be followed in certain projects.

-Coding standards mostly conform to the Microsoft standard described in the following documents:
+It mostlys conform to the Microsoft standard described in the following documents:

 <http://msdn.microsoft.com/en-us/library/vstudio/ff926074.aspx>
 <http://msdn.microsoft.com/en-us/library/aa260844%28v=vs.60%29.aspx>